Apportionment in the European Parliament

 The apportionment of seats within the European Parliament to each member state of the European Union is set out by the EU treaties.
 According to European Union treaties, the distribution of seats is "degressively proportional" to the population of the member states, with negotiations and agreements between member states playing a role.
 Thus the allocation of seats is not strictly proportional to the size of a state's population, nor does it reflect any other automatically triggered or fixed mathematical formula.
 The process can be compared to the composition of the electoral college used to elect the President of the United States of America in that, pro rata, the smaller state received more places in the electoral college than the more populous states.

-Since the withdrawal of the United Kingdom from the EU in 2020, the number of MEPs, including the president, is 705.
+After the withdrawal of the United Kingdom from the EU in 2020, the number of MEPs, including the president, dropped to 705 but since the 2024 election, it increased to 720.
 The maximum number allowed by the Lisbon Treaty is 751.

 Background

 When the Parliament was established in 1952 as the 78-member "Common Assembly of the European Coal and Steel Community" the then-three smaller states (Belgium, Luxembourg, and the Netherlands) were concerned about being under-represented and hence they were granted more seats than their population would have allowed.
 Membership increased to 142 with the Assembly expanded to cover the Economic and Atomic Energy Communities.
 It then grew further with each enlargement, which each time allowing smaller nations to have greater proportion of seats relative to larger states.
-Membership reached 626 in 1995 with the Treaty of Amsterdam setting a limit of 700.
-The Treaty of Nice increased this to 732 and set out the future distribution for up to 27 states.
-In 2007 Romania and Bulgaria joined with 35 and 18 members respectively temporarily pushing the number of members over the ceiling to 785.
-In 2009 the number of members decreased to 736.

-In December 2011 an amendment had temporarily increased the Lisbon limit to 754.
-This allowed member states who gained seats under Lisbon to take them before the 2014 election, while allowing Germany which lost seats under Lisbon to retain them until the 2014 election.

-In July 2013, the European Parliament had 766 members (MEPs).
-This included three legacy members from Germany serving until the end of their term and twelve new members from Croatia who joined the Union on 1 July 2013.

-After the 2020 withdrawal, 46 of the United Kingdom's 73 European Parliament seats became unallocated, reducing the total number of MEPs in Brussels down to 705.
-The remaining 27 seats were redistributed among some of the remaining member states that were judged to have less adequate proportion.